 All of the time you are ‘debating’ about whether to move, you are really making a decision not to move.
 People can go on thinking about it for years and years, pretending to themselves they are still considering it when really they are using the decision-making time as a way to avoid saying yes to the adventure of a lifetime.
 Just make a decision, one way or the other and get on with it.

 Want help making your decision?
-Check out this handy pdf of decision making tactics that I use to make big decisions.
+Check out the handy link below and get your hands on a list of decision-making tactics that I use to make big decisions.

 6 Getting rid of everything